CyberKittenLoL/CyberKittenLoL/README.md

 <br />

 ## My Favorite Song List 𝄞⨾𓍢ִ໋♬⋆.˚𝄢ᡣ𐭩
-###### No ideas why I put this here but here is it, so enjoy it.<br />These songs are from youtube, click and redirect to the youtube video.
+###### No ideas why I put this here but here is it, so enjoy it.<br />These songs are from Youtube and video's thumbnail, click and redirect to the Youtube video.
 <br />

 <div align="center">